Liam-Deacon/CLEED/doc/LEED_programs/cleed.rst

 The first argument (:code:`-i <parameter_file>`) specifying the parameter input file is the only mandatory argument.
 The file contains all the geometric and non-geometric parameters for the LEED calculations.
+For details of the parameter file format, see the :download:`CLEED manual <../CLEED_Manual.pdf>`.
-A sample file is shown :ref:`here <cleed_input_file>`.
-Alternatively, the input can be split into two files, the parameter file and the bulk parameter file.
-The latter file ( :code:`-b <bulk_parameter_file>`) contains all the parameters which are not varied during the optimisation.
+Alternatively, the input can be split into two files: the parameter file and the bulk parameter file.
+The latter file (:code:`-b <bulk_parameter_file>`) contains all the parameters which are not varied during the optimisation.
 Consequently, the search program has to produce only the parameter file containing the optimised atom positions of the overlayer in each iteration step of an automated search.